Design trends, Business

 Examples of Rebranding Failures

-The Gap is an infamous example of rebranding gone wrong.
-In 2010, they introduced a new logo without adequate customer feedback.
+In 2010, GAP introduced a new logo without adequate customer feedback.
 The abrupt change sparked widespread criticism, forcing the company to revert to its original logo within a week.
-Tropicana too, faced backlash with their package redesign in 2009, ultimately resulting in a 20% sales drop.
-These examples showcase the potential pitfalls of a poorly strategized rebrand.

-Identifying if Rebranding is the Right Strategy for Your Business
+Is Rebranding the Right Strategy for Your Business

 Before jumping headfirst into a massive rebranding project, you need to consider several critical points.